Decoupling the short- and long-term behavior of stochastic volatility: Abstract

 \section{Abstract}

-We \mikkof{study} \mikko{the empirical properties of realized volatility} of the E-mini S\&P $500$ futures contract \mikko{at various time scales,} ranging from \mikk{a few minutes} to one day.
-Our main finding is that \mik{intraday} volatility \mikko{is} \mikkof{remarkably} rough and persistent.
-What is more, by further studying daily {realized} volatility measures \mikkof{of} \mikkell{close to two} thousand individual US \mikko{equities}, we find that \mikko{both} roughness and persistence appear to be universal properties of volatility. \mikkof{Inspired by the empirical findings,} we introduce a new class of continuous-time stochastic volatility models, capable of decoupling roughness (\mikkell{short-term behavior}) from long memory and persistence (long-term behavior) in a simple and parsimonious way, which allows us to \mikko{successfully} model volatility at all intraday time scales.
-Our \mikko{prime} model \mikko{is} based on the so-called Brownian semistationary process and we derive \mikkel{a number of theoretical properties of this process}\mikko{,} \mikko{relevant to volatility modeling}. \mikkell{As an illustration of the usefulness our new models, we conduct an extensive forecasting study; we find that the models proposed in this paper} outperform a wide array of benchmarks considerably, indicating that it \mikko{pays off} to \mikko{exploit} both roughness and persistence in \mikko{volatility forecasting}.
+We introduce a new class of continuous-time models of the stochastic volatility of asset prices.
+The models can simultaneously incorporate roughness and slowly decaying autocorrelations, including proper long memory, which are two stylized facts often found in volatility data.
+Our prime model is based on the so-called Brownian semistationary process and we derive a number of theoretical properties of this process, relevant to volatility modeling.
+Applying the models to realized volatility measures covering a vast panel of assets, we find evidence consistent with the hypothesis that time series of realized measures of volatility are both rough and very persistent.
+Lastly, we illustrate the utility of the models in an extensive forecasting study; we find that the models proposed in this paper outperform a wide array of benchmarks considerably, indicating that it pays off to exploit both roughness and persistence in volatility forecasting.

-{\bf Keywords}: Stochastic volatility; \mikko{high-frequency data}; \mikko{rough volatility}; \mikko{persistence;} long memory; forecasting; Brownian semistationary process.
+{\bf Keywords}: Stochastic volatility; high-frequency data; rough volatility; persistence; long memory; forecasting; Brownian semistationary process.

 {\bf JEL Classification}: C22, C51, C53, C58, G17

 {\bf MSC 2010 Classification}: 60G10, 60G15, 60G17, 60G22, 62M09, 62M10, 91G70

 \baselineskip=17pt